 “We believe in giving people an opportunity to change and grow.
 We wanted to help other people like her,” Lariviere says.
 The woman put him in touch with Bonfire Recovery Services in Dover, New Hampshire.
 “It really was a win-win situation.
 These people needed work and we needed employees,” he says.

 As part of the hiring program, Lariviere works closely with probation officers and the state’s Department of Corrections.
 To qualify for the program, workers must be 60 days sober/drug-free, and in compliance with all state probationary conditions.
-People with a violent past are not eligible and anyone who shows up for work while “using,” is permanently released from the program.
+People with a violent past are not eligible.
+In addition, anyone is permanently released from the program who shows up for work while “using”.

 Lariviere says these new hires receive the same rigorous training and support other Chameleon employees do, and are making valuable contributions to the company, which helps businesses around the globe increase their sales.